Information for Families

 Q: Can students defer a semester?

-Q: Given that more students may defer this year, will you maintain the current class size or increase it to accommodate the possibility of a larger class of 2025 than anticipated?
+Q: Given that more students may defer this academic year, will you maintain the current class size or increase it to accommodate the possibility of a larger class of 2025 than anticipated?

 A: We will take class sizes into account to the extent that we can in subsequent semesters, but it is likely that there will be some larger classes to accommodate the displacement of enrollments.

 A: Yes.
 If the College is not permitted to reopen, we will allow students who had previously told us they planned to join us on campus to either defer or take a leave of absence.
-In addition, in this situation, we would follow the procedure used previously to credit student accounts for the unused portion of room and board.
+In addition, in this situation, we would follow the procedure used previously to credit student accounts for any unused portion of room and board.

 Co-Curricular Life on Campus